wdkwdkjwd/hello-world/README.md

 # hello-world
 test
-// github is a very interesing place that I've just discovered for myself!
+// github is a very interesting place that I've just discovered for myself!